mikemaccana/powershell-profile/README.md

 OpenSSH now comes with Windows. **Settings** -> **Manage Optional Features** -> **OpenSSH client**.

+### For a nice prompt

+By default `$prompt` is a minimal, bash-style prompt with a truncated path.
+If you're feeling fancier, you can install [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh).

 ### For OpenSSL (if you need it)

 Personally I use OpenSSL for viewing private keys, pubkeys, certificates, and other TLS/PKI work.
 Unless you do the same you probably don't need OpenSSL.